illinois-nsai/dede/README.md

 > ⚠️ **Work in progress:**
 >
-> This high-level interface is designed for ease of use, but it is still under active development.
-For optimal performance, lower-level APIs are currently recommended, as demonstrated in the [example use cases](examples/README.md).
+> This high-level interface is designed for ease of use, but performance enhancements are still underway.
+For optimal performance, we currently recommend lower-level APIs, as demonstrated in the [example use cases](examples/README.md).

 ### Toy examples
 A toy example for resource allocation with DeDe is as follows: